Nihayat al-arab fi akhbar al-Furs wa'l-'Arab

 The first edition of the Nihāyat by Mohammad Taqi Danesh Pajouh was published in Tehran in 1997.
-Michael Bonner plans to produce an English translation.
+Michael Bonner had plans to produce an English translation.

 The preface of the Nihāyat, which is full of anachronisms, claims it to be an older work than it is.
 It claims to be the work of al-Aṣmaʿī (d.
 828) commissioned by the Caliph Hārūn al-Rashīd (d.
 809) and assisted by Abū al-Bakhtarī (d.
 815/6), who wrote an introduction to the Siyar al-Mulūk ("Chronicles of the Kings") based on the Kitāb al-Mubtadaʾ ("Book of Origins") to bring its history back to Creation.
 The composition of the Siyar is attributed to ʿĀmir al-Shaʿbī (d.
 724) and Ibn al-Qirriyya (d.
 689) assisted by Ibn al-Muqaffaʿ (d.
 757) and commissioned by the Caliph ʿAbd al-Malik ibn Marwān (d.
 705).
 The Siyar is introduced thus:

 These are legends of bygone kings and former nations and past ages; of the Tyrants, the Kings of Yaman and the Monarchs of Persia, with accounts of their circumstances, their histories, their burial-places, and their lives, and of what hath been recorded by the Arabs and the Persians concerning their wars, their raids, their poems, their wise sayings, their customs, their harangues, their letters, and their decisions, from the time of Shem the son of Noah until God sent Muhammad.

 This second preface gives the impression that the Siyar was the Arabic translation of the Middle Persian Khwadāynāmag made by Ibn al-Muqaffaʿ, now lost.
 It is impossible that most of the Persian material in the Nihāyat come from the Khwadāynāmag, but some of the shorter and drier royal biographies may ultimately be derived from it.

 The Nihāyat generally agrees with the history of al-Dīnawarī (d.
 895), although it often provides more detail, as in the story of Bahrām Chōbīn.
 In some cases, this additional detail is corroborated by later quotations from the lost work of al-Kisrawī (c.
 870).
 The author frequently quotes Persian or uses Persian terms, while always providing an accurate Arabic translation, which implies that the author was fluent in Persian.

 Edward G. Browne divides the text into four distinct parts: history down to Alexander the Great; the life of Alexander based on the Alexander Romance; the period of the Parthian Empire and the legend of Budasaf; and the Sasanian Empire and the Caliphate.
 In the Cambridge manuscript, the first part, including introduction and preface, takes up around 42 folios; the second, 22 folios; the third, 10 folios; and the last, 148 folios.